Medical Policy: 07.01.59

 Unilateral or bilateral deep brain stimulation (DBS) of the globus pallidus (GPi) or subthalmic nucleus (STN) may be considered medically necessary in individuals that have moderate to severe medically intractable idiopathic Parkinson’s disease with the following:

-Unilateral deep brain stimulation (DBS) of the ventral intermediate nucleus of the thalmus (Vim) may be considered medically necessary for severely disabling, medication resistant essential tremor or tremor due to Parkinson disease.
+Unilateral deep brain stimulation (DBS) of the ventral intermediate nucleus (Vim) of the thalamus may be considered medically necessary in patients with disabling medically unresponsive tremor due to essential tremor (ET) or Parkinson disease (PD).

-Based on peer reviewed literature there is insufficient evidence to support the safety and effectiveness of deep brain stimulation (DBS), and is therefore considered investigational for the following indications, including but not limited to:
+Based on peer reviewed literature there is insufficient evidence to support the safety and effectiveness of deep brain stimulation (DBS), additional randomized clinical trials or controlled studies with larger number of subjects are required to evaluate the role of DBS for thees conditions and therefore is considered investigational, including but not limited to the following indications:

 The use of cerebellar stimulation/pacing is considered investigational.
 Based on peer reviewed literature there is insufficient evidence to support the effectiveness of cerebellar stimulation/pacing on health outcomes and is therefore considered investigational.